 Catawba College has a rich academic history.
 From its earliest beginning as a mid-nineteenth century German Reformed college in Newton, North Carolina to today's widely diverse and multi-disciplined liberal arts campus of Salisbury, the college has witnessed enormous change.

-The library’s archives, the Palmer archives, housed immediately behind the library, track and document that change.
+The library’s archives, the Palmer archives, housed temporarily within the I.C.E.
+Box, track and document that change.
 In so doing, they serve as an institution memory – a kind of ongoing testimony of its college’s legacy.

 Catawba College Library's Archives